HuiGong-dev/blog_source/content/posts/how-to-build-personal-blog-with-GitHub-Pages-and-Hugo.md

 hugo new site your-site-name
 ```

-replace `your-site-name` with the name of your site.
+Replace `your-site-name` with the name of your site.
 You can name it anything you want.
 The command above will create a folder named `your-site-name` in your current working directory.
 For example, if the current working directory is `/Users/huigong/projects`, your site will be located in `/Users/huigong/your-site-name`.
 If you are not sure about your working directory, just type `pwd` in your terminal:

 ```Shell
 $ pwd
 /Users/huigong/projects
 ```

-and the output shows your working directory.
+And the output shows your working directory.

 ### Choose a theme